Rent safe and private dog parks hosted by locals

 Border Collies require high activity each day.
 Though one of the most popular dog breeds, Border Collies are classified as a very athletic, high-energy breed.

 Border Collies are excellent companions and flourish with over 2+ hours of activity a day, including walks, runs, and play sessions.
 Owners of Border Collies note that their dogs particularly enjoy chasing/playing with a ball or frisbee, tug-of-war, and playing with squeaky toys.
+These pups pick up on basic commands quickly, but regular training is important.

 If medium breeds like Border Collies don't receive enough exercise, they may develop unwanted behaviors.
 These dogs need ongoing training, mental stimulation, and consistent exercise to channel their energy effectively.